Inflectra/spira-documentation/docs/Build-Server-Integration/CircleCI-Pipelines.md

 # CircleCI Pipelines

 ## Introduction
 SpiraTest, SpiraTeam, and SpiraPlan (from here on called SpiraPlan) integrated seamlessly with CircleCI in a number of ways.
-In this section we discuss SpiraPlan's CircleCI Pipelines integration.
+In this section we discuss SpiraPlan's CircleCI Pipelines reporting integration.

 You can easily configure your CircleCI Pipelines to report against a release and create a new build in SpiraPlan each time they run.
 This let's you see the health of your CI/CD process within SpiraPlan.

-**Note**: this integration requires SpiraPlan 6.16+.
+!!! check "CircleCI SpiraApp"
+    You can also let end users start CircleCI Pipelines from within SpiraPlan itself.
+To do so you will need to [enable and configure the CircleCI SpiraApp](../../SpiraApps/CircleCI)

 The integration has two parts, which are discussed below: